polyzos/thesis/README.md

 1. Add logging instead to all the projects
 2. Extract variables to configuration and load the from there
 3. Add graph algorithms
+4. Add Testing
-4. Containarize the project and add bash scripts
+5. Containarize the project and add bash scripts
+6. Add CI/CD